 All Brevo API endpoints accept Bearer token authentication.
 See the API reference for available endpoints.

-When the access token expires, use the refresh token to obtain a new one without requiring the user to re-authorize.
+When the access token expires, use the refresh token to obtain a new one without prompting the user to re-authorize.

 The response has the same shape as Step 3.
 Always store the new access_token — and if a new refresh_token is returned, replace the stored one.